tylermorganwall/rayimage/README.md

 The output is either plotted to the current device, or save to a file (if a filename is passed to the function).

-`render_convolution` performs a discrete convolution with a user-supplied kernel (either custom, or using one of the built-in functions to generate a kernel: `generate_2d_gaussian`, `generate_2d_exponential`, and `generate_2d_disk`).
-This function can be applied to either images represented by RGB arrays/filenames, or 2D matrices.
+`render_convolution()` performs a discrete convolution with a user-supplied kernel (either custom, or using one of the built-in functions to generate a kernel: `generate_2d_gaussian`, `generate_2d_exponential`, and `generate_2d_disk`).
+This function can be applied to either images represented by RGB arrays/filenames, or 2D matrices. `render_resized()` resizes an image or a matrix using a magnification factor or the dimensions of the desired object.
+This function interpolates between points using bilinear interpolation.

-`add_title` adds titles to images, with an optional title bar.
-User can specify opacity, color, and font properties. `add_vignette` adds a camera vignette effect. `add_image_overlay` adds overlays to images.
+`add_title()` adds titles to images, with an optional title bar.
+User can specify opacity, color, and font properties. `add_vignette()` adds a camera vignette effect. `add_image_overlay()` adds overlays to images.

-`plot_image` plots an RGB array to the current device.
+`plot_image()` plots an RGB array to the current device.

 ## Usage